nhaferkorn/nhaferkorn.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently studying cognitive neuroscience at Radboud University in Nijmegen.
-I'm generally interested in using different types of neural data - mainly electrophysiology - to better understand neural dynamics.
-My interests are quite broad, so it's hard to put a label on them.
+I'm currently studying Cognitive Neuroscience at Radboud University in Nijmegen.

-Prior to my Master's, I explored the field of computational psychiatry, analyzing fMRI data from patients with schizophrenia.
+I'm excited to work with different types of neural data (fMRI, M/EEG, etc.) to better understand brain dynamics at various spatiotemporal scales.
+I can’t help but always dive deep into the methods sections of papers and discover new analysis approaches.
+I value interdisciplinary projects and try to combine my interests for brain imaging, Neuro-AI with my methods training from my Psychology background.

+I am very passionate about meta-scientific issues.
+These include supporting the open science movement, learning more about the philosophy of science, and making sustainable choices in my daily (research) life.

+Outside of science, I love hiking and spending time in nature.
+I am also a big theatre nerd and love watching and reading plays.